Samar (2013 film): Development

 In mid-August 2011, Vishal confirmed that his next project after Vedi would be a film to be directed by Thiru, with whom he had collaborated in Theeradha Vilaiyattu Pillai before.
-He went on to add that the same technical crew of Theeradha Vilaiyattu Pillai, including its music composer Yuvan Shankar Raja, would be retained for the film, and that it would be completed within four months.
-The film was titled as Samaran in the first September week, and was reported to be an action adventure film, with Vishal playing a "forest trekker".
+The film was titled Samaran, and was reported to be an action adventure film, with Vishal playing a "forest trekker".
 The film's title was changed to Samar in April 2012.
 At the audio release function, Vishal revealed that the film was written for his friend, actor Arya, but that he wanted to enact the lead role after listening to its narration.
 The first look of the film was unveiled by Thiru on 1 May 2012 via Twitter.

 Casting

-Trisha, who had previously declined four of Vishal's films -Sathyam, Thoranai, Theeradha Vilayattu Pillai and Vedi— was signed as the female lead few days later.
-It was widely reported that Arvind Swamy had agreed to essay a negative character in the film, however Thiru informed that Arvind Samy was considered but never approached, adding that it was not a negative character either.
-Arvind Swamy later clarified that he was not going to make a comeback, and Prakash Raj was signed for that character.
-Sneha Ullal was supposed to play a prominent role in the film, which was eventually secured by Sunaina.
-As the filming became delayed by a month, Prakash Raj opted out of the project and was subsequently replaced by Manoj Bajpai, making his Tamil film debut, while J. D. Chakravarthy was recruited to play another pivotal role.
+Trisha, who had previously declined five of Vishal's films – Thaamirabharani, Sathyam, Thoranai, Theeradha Vilayattu Pillai and Vedi - was signed as the lead actress of Samar.
+It was initially reported that Arvind Swamy had agreed to play a negative character; however Thiru clarified that Arvind Samy was considered but never approached, adding that it was not a negative character either.
+Arvind Swamy later clarified that he was not going to make a comeback.
+Sneha Ullal was supposed to play a prominent role, which was eventually secured by Sunaina.
+Prakash Raj originally agreed to act in the film, but as filming became delayed by a month, he opted out of the project and was subsequently replaced by Hindi actor Manoj Bajpai, making his Tamil film debut, while J. D. Chakravarthy, with whom Bajpai acted in the Hindi film Satya (1998), was recruited to play another pivotal role as Thiru wanted to reunite the Satya actors.